Confidentiality of Protected Health Information (PHI)

 - Reports and correspondence containing PHI or Personally Identifiable Information (PII) sent to the wrong recipient

-- Member or care provider correspondence that includes incorrect member information
+- Member or provider correspondence that includes an incorrect member’s information

-- Complaint received indicating that PHI or PII may have been misused
+- Complaint received indicating PHI or PII may have been misused

 - Concern about compliance with a privacy or security policy

 - PHI or PII sent unencrypted outside of your office

 - Lost or theft of laptops, PDAs, CDs, DVDs, flash/USB drives and other electronic devices

 - Caller mentions they are a regulator (i.e., person is calling from the Office for Civil Rights, Office of E-Health Standards & Services, State Insurance Departments, Attorney General’s Office, Department of Justice), or threatens legal action or contacting the media in relation to a privacy issue

 - Caller advises your office of a privacy risk